MaxOhn/rosu-pp-js/README.md

 Difficulty and performance calculation for all [osu!](https://osu.ppy.sh/) modes.

-This is a js binding to the rust library [rosu-pp](https://github.com/MaxOhn/rosu-pp) which was bootstrapped through [neon](https://www.npmjs.com/package/create-neon).
+This is a js binding to the Rust library [rosu-pp](https://github.com/MaxOhn/rosu-pp) which was bootstrapped through [neon](https://www.npmjs.com/package/create-neon).
-Since all the heavy lifting is done by rust, rosu-pp-js comes with a very fast performance.
+Since all the heavy lifting is done by Rust, rosu-pp-js comes with a very fast performance.
 Check out rosu-pp's README for more info.

 ## How to use rosu-pp-js